vergecurrency/verge/doc/pos-consensus-draft.md

 4. Ignore votes that conflict with finalized history, are from an ineligible delegation, or target an unknown or invalid block.
 5. Resolve equal-weight child branches by the lowest block hash.

 PoW chainwork and raw block count do not participate in post-activation fork choice.
 Vote updates, snapshot selection, tie-breaking, and restart reconstruction require deterministic tests before Phase 2 is complete.
+Because the compatibility header does not contain the PoS extension, receiving a structurally valid PoS header is not enough to add stake score or make it an active-chain candidate.
+Header-only descendants remain staged.
+A PoS branch becomes eligible for fork choice only after every required full block and its stake proof, authorization, commitments, and state transition have been validated.
+Legacy GetBlockProof returns zero for nBits zero and must not be replaced with header count or synthetic work.

 ## Vote And Checkpoint State Transitions

+A synthetic bootstrap checkpoint is assigned to the final PoW block at height `nPoSActivationHeight - 1`.
+It uses checkpoint epoch `UINT64_MAX` and is justified and finalized by consensus at activation.
+It is not a stake snapshot epoch and the shared numeric sentinel is interpreted according to the serialized field's type.
+The first valid PoS block creates the epoch 0 checkpoint, and the first supermajority link therefore votes from the final-PoW bootstrap checkpoint to epoch 0.
+The bootstrap checkpoint carries no stake weight and cannot be recreated or replaced by an ordinary fork.

 A checkpoint for epoch `e` is the first valid block in epoch `e`.
 If an epoch has no block, it creates no distinct checkpoint.
 Each signed vote contains: